yrbszhsh/CSE-253/README.md

 This repo contains source code of all 4 homeworks and 1 project.
 (Still working on code organization).

 ## Homework 1 [Logistic & Softmax Regression via Gradient Descent](https://github.com/yrbszhsh/CSE-253/blob/Porj/Logistic%20and%20Softmax%20Regression%20via%20Gradient%20Descent.ipynb)
+Applied two regression methods, i.e. logistic regression and softmax regression, to images of hand-written digits for classication as a procedure of digit recognition.
+Regression follows gradient descent direction.
+The outcome is evaluated by regulated cross-entropy in order to avoid over-fitting.

+In logistic regression, both datasets achieved correct rate over 95%.
+While in softmax regression, the whole dataset achieves correct rate at about 90%.
+In regularization, by optimizing parameters, regularization paremeter lambda is set to be 0.001 and regulation method is set to be L2.

 <!---**Contributor: Pin Tian, Zhexi Zhang**--->